scheepers/MosaicMaker/README.md

 ### GD Graphics library

-* To install GD on debian systems:
+* To install GD on debian systems, from within a terminal, run:
 ```bash
 sudo apt-get install libgd3
 ```